Statistics (STA)

 STA 6113.
 Applied Bayesian Statistics.
 (3-0) 3 Credit Hours.

 Prerequisite: STA 5103 or consent of instructor.
-Probability and uncertainty, conditional probability and Bayes’ Rule, single parameter and multiple parameter Bayesian analysis, posterior analysis for commonly used distributions, prior distribution elicitation, Bayesian methods in linear models, Bayesian computation including Markov chain Monte Carlo (MCMC) simulation, and applications.
-Differential Tuition: $387.
+Probability and uncertainty, conditional probability and Bayes’ Rule, single parameter and multiple parameter Bayesian analysis, posterior analysis for commonly used distributions, prior distribution elicitation, comparison of Bayesian and frequentist methods, Bayesian methods in linear models, Bayesian computation methods including rejection sampling, and stochastic simulation (Markov chain Monte Carlo), Bayesian shrinkage and regularization, hierarchical Bayesian methods, and applications.
+This course has Differential Tuition.

 STA 6133.
 Simulation and Statistical Computing.
 (3-0) 3 Credit Hours.